Privacy & Cookies Policy

 Under the GDPR, we rely on the following legal bases for processing your personal data:

-We process certain data based on your consent.
+Consent (Art.
+6(1)(a) GDPR): We process certain data based on your consent.
 This includes sending marketing emails or newsletters (when you subscribe or opt-in) and setting analytics/advertising cookies on your device (per your consent via the cookie banner).
 Also, if you participate in a survey or provide data for research, we often do so on the basis of your informed consent.
-You have the right to withdraw your consent at any time.

 If we rely on consent, you have the right to withdraw that consent at any time (with effect for the future).
 If we rely on legitimate interests, you have the right to object to such processing (see Section 6 on your rights).